charkster/tang_nano-uart_block_ram/README.md

 This example project shows how to implement a block ram, and interface to it using the USB serial port.
 This structure could be used to store data to transmit using a different protocol implemented in the FPGA (like SPMI or USB-PD).
 If a flip-flop based register map is used instead of the block ram, actions can be triggered by writing to specific bits.

-I program my tang nano using https://github.com/trabucayre/openFPGALoader
+I program my Tang Nano using https://github.com/trabucayre/openFPGALoader

 openFPGALoader -b tangnano uart_blockram_1k.fs